nehiljain/jaffle_shop_duckdb_dev_sales/models/overview.md

 {% docs __overview__ %}

-## Data Documentation for Jaffle Shop
+## Data Documentation for InstaMART Bathroom Products Delivery Service

-`jaffle_shop` is a fictional ecommerce store.
+`InstaMART` is a service providing bathroom products delivery from local stores to customers.

-This [dbt](https://www.getdbt.com/) project is for testing out code.
+This [dbt](https://www.getdbt.com/) project focuses on analytics for the manager of the store, including delivery times, product availability, customer order frequency, and product popularity.

 The source code can be found [here](https://github.com/clrcrl/jaffle_shop).